Geomatyx/Eagloo-DEM-modification-software/README.md

 </p>

 ## 1 | Introduction
-Eagloo is a package designed for simplified Digital Elevation Models (DEMs) modification.
-It is made to co-register, subtract, interpolate, calculate mass and volume, and automatically generate a synthetic PDF.
+Eagloo is a package designed for simplified the modification and analysis of Digital Elevation Models (DEMs).
+It is made to co-register, subtract, interpolate, compute errors, calculate mass and volume, and automatically generate a synthetic PDF.
 Eagloo is a tool for researchers, scientists, and anyone working with DEMs.

 ## 2 | Work carried out
 - Creation of a user interface that allows the use of specific functions for processing and analyzing digital elevation models (DEMs) without any knowledge of code